Henri Minczeles, a Holocaust survivor, died on 10 March 2017

 Henri and his brother Roser in Paris in 1941. © Shoah Memorial

-“Hitler is responsible for my return to Judaism.
-This is the reason why I have been an activist for memory for more than half a century, a guard dog of remembrance.
-I expressed it in many studies and articles on the radio.
-I have written books on Judaism, its historical events and various ideologies and doctrines of Judaism.
+Hitler is responsible for my return to Judaism.
+That is why I have been a memory activist, a watchdog of remembrance for more than half a century.
+I have expressed it in many studies and articles on the radio.
+I have written books on Judaism, its history and various ideologies and doctrines of Jewishness.
 I have been attending the commemoration of the Warsaw ghetto uprising since 1946.
-I encouraged my children and grandchildren to come to this commemoration.
-The rest is silence.
+I urged my children and grandchildren to come to this manifestation of remembrance.
+The rest is silence.”

-Book: A History of the Jews in Poland, by Henri Minczeles
+Book: A history of the Jews in Poland, by Henri Minczeles

 Henri Minczeles à Paris après-guerre